Audubon Park Police looking for suspects in two recent crimes

 Surveillance video shows a few cars driving by the parked police cruiser, but police still don't know the make and model of the car.

-"What we know right now, it's a four door sedan," said Chief Minniear.
+"What we know right now, it's a four-door sedan," said Minniear.
 "We might have more video, it's still under investigation, but whoever did this has talked about it.
 That's why we are doing this story.
 We are hoping somebody will call in and let us know who did it."

 Police hope the recent crimes will motivate neighbors to be more vigilant and speak up.

-The Audubon Park Police Department is made up of veteran officers.
-Most have retired from surrounding police agencies.
-So the officers take a lot of pride in solving every crime.
+Audubon Park Police Department is made up of veteran officers.
+Most have retired from surrounding police agencies, so the officers take a lot of pride in solving every crime.

 Copyright 2021 WDRB Media.
 All Rights Reserved.